tinymce/tinymce-docs/_includes/context/priority.md

 - Context _forms_ with `scope: 'node'` are prioritized over `scope: 'editor'`.
 - Only one context _form_ can be shown for a selection or cursor position, they cannot be concatenated to another context _form_ or a context _toolbar_.
 - Context _toolbars_ with `position: 'selection'` are prioritized over `position: 'node'`, and `position: 'line'` is given the lowest priority.
-- When the editor concatenate context _toolbars_ where there is more than one context _toolbar_ to display with:
+- The editor concatenates context _toolbars_ when there is more than one context _toolbar_ to display with:

     - A matching predicate,
     - The same `scope` and `position` values.